charleslipku/umd-enee759z/index.md

 - federated learning with emerging foundation models

 ## Grading Policy (subject to change)

-The requirements for this course include active participation in and leadership of discussion sessions, as well as the completion of a course project.
+The course requirements include active participation in and leadership of discussion sessions, as well as the completion of a course project.
 The grading breakdown is as follows:

-- **Paper review (30%):** Each non-presenter student need to review one of the two discussed papers every week, the format follows the instructions and template of NeurIPS conference.
-The details will be explained in the lecture and the template will uploaded to Canvas.
+- **Paper Review (30%):** Each week, non-presenting students are required to review one of the two papers under discussion.
+The review should follow the NeurIPS conference format, with specific instructions and a template provided in Canvas.
+Further details will be explained during the lecture.

-- **Paper presentation and discussion (30%):** Each student needs to present two selected papers throughout the semester and lead the discussion for each paper.
-Non-presenter need to prepare at least one question for each presented paper in the discussion.
+- **Paper Presentation and Discussion (30%):** Every student will present two selected papers over the course of the semester and lead the discussion for each.
+Non-presenting students must prepare at least one question for each paper discussed.

-- **Team Project (40%)**: Each team can include up to 3 students, and the project grades can be divided as:
+- **Team Project (40%):** Teams can consist of up to 3 students, with the project grade divided as follows:
+  - **Proposal (10%):** A two-page project proposal is due by October 13th.
+A template will be available on Canvas.
-  - **Proposal (5%)**: Each team needs to submit a two-page project proposal
+  - **Proposal Presentation (10%):** Each team will present their project during the week of October 14th.
+  - **Final Project Report (10%):** A nine-page final report, adhering to the NeurIPS submission template, must be submitted by December 9th.
+  - **Final Project Presentation (10%):** Teams will present their final projects on December 4th and December 9th.